a-einstein/PortableShop/README.md

 #### Installation
 The application is plug & play, but use of the data service is on request.
 Contact the developer ahead.
 * Download and install the **[latest APK](https://rcsadventureworac85.blob.core.windows.net/portableshop-releases/latest/RCS.CyclOne.apk)** to your Android phone.
+You probably have to suppress some warnings.
 * Start the application.
 Either it will start 'empty' displaying a warning, or if the data service is running one can 'shop' the contents.